raspdevpy/ccdoc/guide/Message/channelSendMessage.md

 You can send more complex messages with features like footers and fields by using the [Message Curl Format](../CodeReferences/ref.message_curl_format.md).
 This format allows for more detailed control over your messages.

 ::: tip Related Functions
-*   [$sendMessage](../Message/sendMessage.md): Sends a message to the channel where the command was used.
+*   `$sendMessage`: Sends a message to the channel where the command was used.
 :::

 ##### Function difficulty: <Badge type="warning" text="Medium" vertical="middle" />